aidh-aadil/sparky-bot/README.md

 - `would-you-rather` : Get a random would you rather question
 - `who-would-win` : Generate a WhoWouldWin meme based on your input
 - `coinflip` : Flip a coin
+- `let-me-google-that` : Search google for something using [let me google that](https://letmegooglethat.com/) meme

 ### Economy system